23-MDDN342/randomised-collection-arimulligan/README.md

     pupilDirectionY,
     wool_colour - All of the above are continuous variables.
 These last two parameters are discrete.
 For the colour, there are three options: brown, greyish or white, as I wanted to make it authentic sheep colours. earrings - I thought the sheep needed some detail, so I added two types of earrings, and then an option of no earrings.

+I have now added in this one face to the arrangement to see the different randomness, and changed the liklihood of different random numbers, so it looks thoughtfully random.